 Beautiful waterfalls and lush forests surround the tranquil town of Baños.
 It is known as the ‘Gateway to the Amazon’ as it is located on the Pastaza River in the High Amazon Basin.
 Also a major religious centre with Catholics believers saying that the Virgin Mary appeared near the waterfalls to protect the city from natural disasters.
 This is because the city is overshadowed by the highly active Tungurahua volcano.
 During your day in Baños you begin by visiting the magical waterfalls of Pailón del Diablo and you will use a cable car across a ravine to see Manto de la Novia up close in person.

 Spend two days in a jungle lodge on the shores of Ecuadors majestic river Napo, just under the eastern slopes of the Andes.
 Perched comfortably above the riverbank in the small Quichua Indian village of Ahuano, the refuge overlooks a vast tropical rainforest.
 You will have plenty of time to explore the river Napo by boat or to walk through the jungle on one of many trails.
-On the way back to Quito, we stop at the Termas Papallacta spa for more rest and adventure.
+After this activities we will head towars Riobamba,

 Today you visit Ecuador´s highest mountain, the impressive Chimborazo volcano (6,268m).
 The peak is the farthest point from the center of the Earth due to the bulge in the Earth´s surface around the equator.
 Chimborazo National Park is also unique because it is home to the beautiful Vicuña, a relative of the llama and alpaca, an animal that was protected by the Incas during their rule.

 We drive up to the first refuge and from there walk to the second refuge.
 You will gain an appreciation for the enormity of the volcano and take in views of the surrounding highlands.
 Along the drive to and from the national park you will also gain insight into the life of the local indigenous people.